ksakmann/CarND-BehavioralCloning/README.md

 5. Random brightness: to simulate differnt lighting conditions

 In steps 1-4 the steering angle is adjusted to account for the change of the image.

+# Training
+We used validation sets for checking against overfitting, but with the generator producing an almost infinite number of training examples we eventually switched to simply testing teh performance of the network on the curvy test track that the car had never seen.
+We used an Adam optimizer for training.
+All training was performed at the fastest graphics setting.